You want a bowl of this spicy, tomato-rich Shellfish Cioppino, seriously.

 - 2 bay leaves

-- 1 cup finely chopped red bell pepper
+- 1 medium red bell pepper seeded and chopped

 - 1 teaspoon dried oregano